This is the manifesto of enlightened individualism.

 7.4.
 Don’t Allow Others to “Group You”

-Some want to put you into a collectivist box, and pass group-level traits, generalizations, and stereotypes onto you.
+And when you allow them to put you in a collectivst box, they will pass group-level traits, generalizations, and stereotypes onto you.

-The enlightend individualist is obviously not cool with that, and takes steps to avoid it.
+The enlightend individualist is not cool with that, and takes steps to avoid it.

 See Power University for more details.